arnaldop/enhanced-pet-clinic/README.md

 ### Use of Profiles

 There are currently 2 sets of profiles:
+NOTE: "live" has been renamed "secure" and a new "live" profile has been added.
   * Environment
   ** test - allows for access via HTTP and HTTPS
   ** secure - only allows access via HTTPS and puts management pages behind under security